 The Idan Raichel Project’s latest album, Quarter to Six was released in 2013.
 The album features guest appearances by Portuguese fado star Ana Moura, Palestinian-Israeli singer Mira Awad, German counter-tenor Andreas Scholl, Colombia’s Marta Gómez, Vieux Farka Touré and a selection of some of Israel’s top up-and-coming singers and musicians.
 In its review, The Associated Press commented, "The idea that one could create a cohesive album by pulling together unique voices singing in different languages and from different musical traditions would seem daunting.
 Yet this challenge is what Israeli keyboardist and composer Idan Raichel has embraced and brought to blossom."
 In just the first two months since after it was released, Quarter to Six reached double-platinum sales status in Israel, selling over 80,000 copies.

-2013 has been overflowing with praise, awards and acclaim for Idan Raichel and the Project.
-Raichel and the Project were honored with an invitation to perform at a private concert for President Barack Obama during his official visit to Israel in March.
-In July, world- renowned pop star Alicia Keys invited Raichel on stage for a special duet during her sold-out concert at Nokia Stadium in Tel Aviv.
+In March 2013, Raichel and the Project were honored with an invitation to perform at a private concert for President Barack Obama during his official visit to Israel.
+In July of that year, world-renowned pop star Alicia Keys invited Raichel on stage for a special duet during her sold-out concert at Nokia Stadium in Tel Aviv.
 One month later, Raichel shared the stage with French superstar Patrick Bruel.
-In September, at the end of the Jewish year, popular Israeli entertainment magazine Pnai Plus selected Raichel as "Man of the Year" and the song "Ba'Layla (At Night)" from the Idan Raichel Project's latest album was honored as "Song of the Year.”
+In September, at the end of the Jewish year, popular Israeli entertainment magazine Pnai Plus selected Raichel as "Man of the Year" and the song "Ba'Layla (At Night)" from the Idan Raichel Project's latest album was honored as "Song of the Year."